Configuring Solace OpenMAMA Bridges

 - To find the default value for the properties listed in this section, refer to the C API Developer Reference documentation.

-- When using HA redundant message broker pairs, a fail-over from one message broker to its mate will typically occur in under 30 seconds, however, applications should attempt to reconnect for at least five minutes.
-To allow for a reconnect duration of five minutes for HA redundant message brokers, set the following session property values:
+- When using HA redundant event broker pairs, a fail-over from one event broker to its mate will typically occur in under 30 seconds, however, applications should attempt to reconnect for at least five minutes.
+To allow for a reconnect duration of five minutes for HA redundant event brokers, set the following session property values:

 - connect retries—1